-- (a) In respect of Directors described in Article 44(a)(i) of the Constitution, By-Law 6.2(a) shall be read and construed with the words "entitled to vote in the relevant election (including in the case of nominations for the position of Divisional Councillor or Branch Councillor and otherwise in the Secretary's discretion, by advertising the same upon that part of the website maintained by CPA Australia that is designed for Members and not accessible by the general public)" omitted and replaced with the words "by: - (i) advertising the same upon that part of the website maintained by CPA Australia that is designed for Members and not accessible by the general public; and/or - (ii) advertising the same upon that part of the website maintained by CPA Australia that is accessible by the general public; and/or - (iii) advertising or otherwise seeking applications in such manner as the Secretary may, in his or her discretion, determine." - (b) In respect of Directors described in Article 44(a)(ii) of the Constitution, By-Law 6.2(a) shall be read and construed with the words "notification to Members entitled to vote in the relevant election (including in the case of nominations for the position of Divisional Councillor or Branch Councillor and otherwise in the Secretary's discretion, by advertising the same upon that part of the website maintained by CPA Australia that is designed for Members and not accessible by the general public)" omitted and replaced with the words "advertising or otherwise seeking applications in such manner as the Secretary may, in his or her discretion, determine". - (c) By-Law 6.2(a) shall be read and construed with the words "Nominations for candidates" omitted and replaced with the words "Applications from candidates". - (d) By-Law 6.2(b)(i) to 6.2(b)(v) shall be replaced with the following words: - "Applications from candidates must be: - (i) in writing in the English language; - (ii) signed by the candidate; - (iii) accompanied by statements signed by the candidate: - A. responding to the Nomination Committee's selection criteria; - B. setting out personal particulars of the candidate described in Part A of Appendix 4 (and no more); - C. outlining the matters described in Part B of Appendix 4 (and no more); - D. the number of words is at the discretion of the applicant; and - (iv) lodged with the Returning Officer before the date specified in the notice calling for applications being no later than a date reflecting the minimum period prior to the Election Event (Lodging Period) specified for the purpose in By-Law 6.3." - (e) By-Laws 6.2(e), 6.2(g), and 6.4 shall be read and construed with the word "Member" omitted and replaced with "Appointments Councillor".
+- (a) In respect of Directors described in Article 44(a)(i) of the Constitution, By-Law 6.2(a) shall be read and construed with the words "entitled to vote in the relevant election (including in the case of nominations for the position of Divisional Councillor or Branch Councillor and otherwise in the Secretary's discretion, by advertising the same upon that part of the website maintained by CPA Australia that is designed for Members and not accessible by the general public)" omitted and replaced with the words "by: - (i) advertising the same upon that part of the website maintained by CPA Australia that is designed for Members and not accessible by the general public; and/or - (ii) advertising the same upon that part of the website maintained by CPA Australia that is accessible by the general public; and/or - (iii) advertising or otherwise seeking applications in such manner as the Secretary may, in his or her discretion, determine." - (b) In respect of Directors described in Article 44(a)(ii) of the Constitution, By-Law 6.2(a) shall be read and construed with the words "notification to Members entitled to vote in the relevant election (including in the case of nominations for the position of Divisional Councillor or Branch Councillor and otherwise in the Secretary's discretion, by advertising the same upon that part of the website maintained by CPA Australia that is designed for Members and not accessible by the general public)" omitted and replaced with the words "advertising or otherwise seeking applications in such manner as the Secretary may, in his or her discretion, determine". - (c) By-Law 6.2(a) shall be read and construed with the words "Nominations for candidates" omitted and replaced with the words "Applications from candidates". - (d) By-Law 6.2(b)(i) to 6.2(b)(v) shall be replaced with the following words:

+"Applications from candidates must be:

+- (i) in writing in the English language; - (ii) signed by the candidate; - (iii) accompanied by statements signed by the candidate: - A. responding to the Nomination Committee's selection criteria; - B. setting out personal particulars of the candidate described in Part A of Appendix 4 (and no more); - C. outlining the matters described in Part B of Appendix 4 (and no more); - D. the number of words is at the discretion of the applicant; and

-(f) By-Law 6.2(f)(i) shall be read and construed with the words "all candidates" omitted and replaced with the words" the relevant number of candidates" and the words "numeric preferences may be placed" omitted and replaced with the words "ticks may be placed to select candidates" and the following words added at the end of the By-Law:
+- (iv) lodged with the Returning Officer before the date specified in the notice calling for applications being no later than a date reflecting the minimum period prior to the Election Event (Lodging Period) specified for the purpose in By-Law 6.3." - (e) By-Laws 6.2(e), 6.2(g), and 6.4 shall be read and construed with the word "Member" omitted and replaced with "Appointments Councillor". - (f) By-Law 6.2(f)(i) shall be read and construed with the words "all candidates" omitted and replaced with the words "the relevant number of candidates" and the words "numeric preferences may be placed" omitted and replaced with the words "one tick per ballot may be placed to select a candidate" and the following words added at the end of the By-Law:

-"The Appointments Council must, in finalising the ballot paper, only list on that ballot paper, candidates who:
+"The Appointments Council will elect candidates one at a time with each available vacancy being conducted on a ballot by ballot basis.
+The Appointments Council must, in finalising each ballot paper, only list on that ballot paper, candidates who: